Telephone

 Is Archie suitable to live with cats? : No.

-Is Archie suitable to live with other dogs? : No.
+Is Archie suitable to live with other dogs? : Yes, with correct introduction.

 Share this on